-You may have noticed now, that every time you go on to enter your password in the login field of a website which is not an HTTPS site, using Firefox browser, you will see a message – This connection is not secure, Logins entered here could be compromised.
+You may have noticed now, that every time you go on to enter your password in the login field of a website that is not an HTTPS site, using Firefox browser, you will see a message – This connection is not secure, Logins entered here could be compromised.
 You will notice that in such cases, Firefox displays a gray lock icon with a red strike-through in the address bar as well.
 This means that the page you are viewing does not have a secure connection.

-Sites that do not need you to login or do not transmit information may have an unencrypted HTTP connection.
+Sites that do not need you to log in or do not transmit information may have an unencrypted HTTP connection.
 But sites that require you to enter sensitive information like Bank details, Password, Credit Card information, etc should have a secure HTTPS connection, as otherwise, hackers can steal the information when it is being passed over the Internet.